Effective synchronization amid noise-induced chaos: Effective synchronization

 \section{Effective synchronization}

-In Sec.~\ref{sec:conv}, we found that agents $\A$ and $\B$ must eventually share $q^{(k)}(\varphi)$ in both the $\Lambda<0$ (synchronizing) and the $\Lambda>0$ (unsynchronizing) regimes.
-With $\Lambda<0$, the two agents agree at every moment (sufficiently-long after the most recent kick) on a specific phase to experimental accuracy~\cite{TeramaePRL2004} and can use it to perform simultaneous actions or communicate.
-For $\Lambda>0$, while the resultant distributions do not asymptotically approach a sharp peak, the distributions of two agents become fully identical as captured by the approach of the KLD among them to zero.
+In Sec.~\ref{sec:conv}, we found that after finitely many kicks, agents $\A$ and $\B$ effectively share $q^{(k)}(\varphi)$ in both the $\Lambda<0$ (synchronizing) and the $\Lambda>0$ (unsynchronizing) regimes.
+With $\Lambda<0$, the two agents agree at every moment (sufficiently-long after the most recent kick) on a specific phase to experimental accuracy and can use it to perform simultaneous actions or communicate.
+For $\Lambda>0$, while the resultant distributions do not asymptotically approach a sharp peak, the distributions of two agents become equivalent as numerically captured by the approach of the KLD among them to zero.
 The synchrony in the former and convergence in the latter remain with arbitrarily more kicks.
-Thus, any functional of $q(\varphi)$ calculated independently by both agents would be shared after any large $k$.
-Below we consider a functional we refer to as the ``fiducial phase'', $\varphi_\f[q(\varphi)]$, that indicates a virtual phase position upon which both agents must agree at a given moment.
+Thus, any function of the sampled phases $\{ \varphi^{(k)}_1,\ldots,\varphi^{(k)}_N \} $ would be equal for both agents up to a statistical error.
+Below, we will consider a particular phase function we refer to as the ``fiducial phase'', denoted $\varphi^{(k)}_\f=\varphi_\f[ \varphi^{(k)}_1,\ldots,\varphi^{(k)}_N ]$.
+By phase function we mean that if $\{\varphi_{n}^{(k)}\}$ shift by $\Delta\varphi$, it must also shift by $\Delta\varphi$.